The AUC will be updating this page soon to

 Notify your electric retailer.
 You must advise your retailer of the micro-generation connection date and arrange for compensation for any excess electricity generated.

-Please note that if your micro-generation project does not meet the requirements of AUC Rule 007 and AUC Rule 012: Noise Control, as well as applicable environmental requirements, or has received objections from landowners or residents, an application must be submitted to the AUC for approval if you would like to proceed with the project.Questions on micro-generation projects with a capacity of less than one-megawatt should be directed to your local wire service provider.
-Please follow the procedure as stated in AUC Rule 007 and file an application with the AUC if your micro-generation project's capacity is greater than one-megawatt.
+Please note that if your micro-generation project does not meet the requirements of Rule 007 and Rule 012, as well as applicable environmental requirements, or has received objections from landowners or residents, an application must be submitted to the AUC for approval if you would like to proceed with the project.Questions on micro-generation projects with a capacity of less than one-megawatt should be directed to your local wire service provider.
+Please follow the procedure as stated in Rule 007 and file an application with the AUC if your micro-generation project's capacity is greater than one-megawatt.